youssef-mansor/TheAgentCompany/workspaces/tasks/memory-bug-fix/task.md

 The above code doesn't behave properly, although it compiles.
 Could you tell me why?

-use this testbench to make sure you fixed the bug:
+use this testbench to make sure you fixed the bug (don't change anything here!):

 ```verilog
 module tb_memory_1mb;